Consensys/doc.tessera/docs/HowTo/Use/Logging.md

 The level of logging is controlled by the Logback configuration file.
 The default file packaged with Tessera can be seen [here](https://github.com/ConsenSys/tessera/blob/master/tessera-dist/src/main/resources/logback.xml).

-To specify a different logging configuration, pass a customised Logback file on the command line:
+To specify a different logging configuration, pass a customized Logback file on the command line:

 ```bash
 JAVA_OPTS="-Dlogback.configurationFile=/path/to/logback.xml" tessera --configfile config.json